Eigenvalues of the Kohn Laplacian and deformations of pseudohermitian structures on CR manifolds: Proofs of Theorem and Corollary

 Assume that

 then

-\end{lemma} We point out that condition \eqref{e:wird} holds if either $\psi_j$'s are real-valued for all $j$, or $\psi_j$ are anti CR for all~$j$. \begin{proof} Let $\varphi = \sum_{j=1}^{d} |\psi_j|^2$.
-Integrating both sides of \eqref{e:cri} and using integration by parts, we have
+\end{lemma} We point out that condition \eqref{e:wird} holds if either $\psi_j$'s are real-valued for all $j$, or the conjugations $\overline{\psi}_j$ are CR for all~$j$. \begin{proof} Let $\varphi = \sum_{j=1}^{d} |\psi_j|^2$.
+Integrating both sides of \eqref{e:cri} and using integration by parts, we have (we drop the volume form to simplify our notations)

 It follows that $\int_M \varphi = \vol(M)$.
 On the other hand, by direct calculations,

 This and \eqref{e:cri} imply that

 Using integration by parts, we obtain for every $j$ and $\ell$,